se-edu/se-book/testing/testingTypes/integrationTesting/how/text.md

 <tip-box>

-:package: Here's how a hybrid unit+integration approach could be applied to the same example used above:
+{{ icon_example }} Here's how a hybrid unit+integration approach could be applied to the same example used above:

 (a) First, unit test `Engine` and `Wheel`.<br>
 ~~(b) Next, unit test `Car` in isolation of `Engine` and `Wheel`, using stubs for `Engine` and `Wheel`.~~<br>